Linking payments to the user: using authentication codes

-For decades there have been a large amount of attacks on authentication codes.
+For decades there have been a large number of attacks on authentication codes.
 Originally social engineering was the most common approach, where someone would call from “your bank” and ask for your TAN code.
-In one case they would even send a bicycle messenger to your apartment to pick up the card for your “hacked account”!
+In one case they would even send a bicycle messenger to your apartment to pick up the card for your “hacked account”.

 Authentication with Okay

-With Okay we drop having the user enter a OTP, and instead use a unique security mechanism: With Okay, the transaction details and user identity are deeply embedded in unique obfuscated code blocks which are transferred just-in-time from the server.
+With Okay we drop having the user enter an OTP, and instead use a unique security mechanism.
+The transaction details and user identity are deeply embedded in unique obfuscated code blocks which are transferred just-in-time from the server.